 Users assigned to Gumloop in your IdP are visible in your organization’s member list before they log in for the first time.
 This enables:- Advance seat planning

-- Pre-assigning users to workspaces
+- Pre-assigning users to teams

 - Visibility into pending onboarding